MRes Primary Care (Web-based Learning) / Course details

 This course unit will include an e-textbook provided through the University library and additional reading of articles, policies and media publications will be required.
 Peer reviewed publications will be highlighted (and accessible through the University library), and key publications, frameworks and guidelines will be utilised throughout the course.
 Where relevant, issues relating to wider applications of Infection Prevention and Control in the media will be incorporated.
 Students will be encouraged to explore their own sources.

-This is a blended unit, and students will need to be available for a 3-day face-to-face teaching block from 5th-7th July 2022.
+This is a blended unit, and students will need to be available for a 3-day face-to-face teaching block from 1st - 3rd July 2024.
 During these sessions students will take part in tutorials led by practitioners and experts in Infection Prevention and Control, delivered through a combination of real-time and recorded activities.
-Students will work together to complete a group assignment in the form of a presentation based on the course material and the learning from the sessions, which will be awarded a group mark.
-In the event of a change in government policy preventing face-to-face teaching, the 3-day block would be moved to online.
-We will keep you informed of any changes via My Manchester and regular programme communications.

 - Analytical skills